yasaichi/grease/README.md

 ## Usage

-If you'd like to convert Haml with Sprockets, add code like this:
+If you'd like to use `Tilt::HamlTemplate` in Sprockets, add code like this:

 ```ruby
 # Sprockets 3